 Changing abusive behavior is a long and challenging process that you cannot do alone.
 You may rely on some of your beliefs to justify your abusive behavior.
 But with help, you can change and learn how to treat your partner with true respect.
 It’s extremely important that you get professional help through this process.
 Chat with a peer advocate to find services in your local area.

 Remember that physical and sexual violence aren’t the only types of abuse.
 You may be harming your partner in verbal or emotional ways, like through intimidation, threats, isolation or other means of control.
 You should take steps to end ALL the types of abuse now.
 Addressing the roots of your behavior will take time, but if you want a healthy relationship, you need to make the commitment to change immediately.

 At loveisrespect, we believe change is possible.
 Regardless of your past, you can have healthy, rewarding relationships in which everyone is treated with respect.
-We're here to help you get there and we'll be there every step of the way.
+We’re here to help you get there and support you every step of the way.

 What Can I Do?

 - Remember, violence is always a choice.
 There are no excuses and no one else to blame for being abusive.